hpssjellis/maker100-leaders-robotics/PAC.md

 ## PAC Request

-**We are asking the PAC to approve approximately $2,000 USD to run a seven-student Maker100 Leaders Robotics pilot.**
+**We are asking the PAC to approve approximately $2,000 USD to run a seven-student Maker100 Leaders Robotics pilot within an existing course.**

 The pilot should be treated as an experiment.